Presiding Judge, Judge Scott A. Collier

 Notice of Schedule Change - Commissioner Swingen Pro Se Docket

 Effective August 3, 2020 - Commissioner Swingen Pro Se docket will be held on Monday's at 1:30pm.

 General Order 20-06 Revised Emergency Order (June 3, 2020)

 General Order 20-07 Emergency Docket Rule (May 4, 2020)

 General Order 20-08 Emergency Criminal Special Set Rule (March 20, 2020)

 General Order 20-09 Emergency Amendment to LCR 40 (May 4, 2020)

 Beginning May 4, 2020, all Tuesday Domestic Violence Protection Order (DVPO) dockets and Thursday non-DVPO dockets are moving forward by remote means (no in-person hearings).
-These will be scheduled via telephone or video at the direction of the assigned judicial officer.
+These will be scheduled via telephone or video.
 (Click here to read the full General Order)